-Secondary education is often framed as a pathway to tertiary education, but this is the case for only a small minority of youth in sub-Saharan Africa.
+Secondary education is often framed as a pathway to tertiary education, but this is not the case for many youth in sub-Saharan Africa.
 For most young people, the transition from school to work happens during or before secondary education.

 Despite increased enrollment in secondary education, tertiary opportunities remain small.
 In addition, there is a mismatch between youth aspirations for salaried, formal sector jobs and the reality of the largely informal job market.

-This work was funded through the Mastercard Foundation's Secondary Education in Africa initiative.
-The full report "Background Paper: Preparing Youth for the Transition to Work" is available online.
-This work was presented at the UKFEIT conference on education and development in Oxford, UK on 19 September 2019.
+This study was funded through the Mastercard Foundation’s Secondary Education in Africa initiative.
+The full report “Background Paper: Preparing Youth for the Transition to Work” is available online.
+Laterite Managing Partner Dimitri Stoelinga presented this work at the UKFIET conference in Oxford on 19 September 2019.